kdave/btrfs-progs/tests/README.md

 ### Test images

 Most tests should be able to create the test images from scratch, using regular commands and file operation.
-The commands also document the testcase and use the test code and kernel of the environment.
+The commands also document the test case and use the test code and kernel of the environment.

-In other cases, a pre-created image may be the right way if the above does not work (eg. comparing output, requesting an exact layout or some intermediate state that would be hard to achieve otherwise).
+In other cases, a pre-created image may be the right way if the above does not work (e.g. comparing output, requesting an exact layout or some intermediate state that would be hard to achieve otherwise).

 * images that don't need data and valid checksums can be created by `btrfs-image`, the image can be compressed by the tool itself (file extension `.img`) or compressed externally (recognized is `.img.xz`)

-* raw images that are binary dump of an existing image, created eg. from a sparse file (`.raw` or `.raw.xz`)
+* raw images that are binary dump of an existing image, created e.g. from a sparse file (`.raw` or `.raw.xz`)

 Use `xz --best` and try to get the smallest size as the file is stored in git.